YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOTEXTRINSIC, Quit does not return to an extrinsic function, argument not allowed

-Run Time Error: This indicates that a QUIT command specified an argument but did not match to an extrinsic function or special variable.
+Run Time Error: This indicates that a QUIT command specified an argument but did not match an extrinsic function or special variable.

-Action: Look for a missing double space after a QUIT, a faulty logic path, or a routine that should be invoked as an extrinsic but was invoked with a DO.
+Action: Look for a missing double space after a QUIT, a faulty logic path or a routine that should be invoked as an extrinsic but was invoked with a DO.

 --------------------
 NOTGBL